Learn more

 Ich will hier nicht spoilern, deshalb fasse ich es kurz zusammen: Die Entwicklung der Geschichte ist einfach schlüssig.
 Vom ersten Mal, dass Robert Liam die Wahrheit sagt, über viele Panikreaktionen beider Männer, die auch einen desaströsen Einfluss auf ihr Fußballspiel haben, bis hin zum Moment, wo beiden unmissverständlich klar wird, dass das keine "friends with benefits" -Situation ist.
 Und deshalb werde ich auch das nächste Glasgow Lads Buch kaufen, sobald es herauskommt.

-- HJReviewed in Canada on October 12, 2016
+- JohannaReviewed in Germany on March 6, 2016